 Understanding the complexities of family dynamics, Tracey knows that a team approach is essential to solving the range of issues involved.
 She urges families to start planning while everyone is still healthy.
 Human nature makes this particularly difficult, because no one wants to face unpleasant probabilities.
 But Tracey and her team are determined to educate people, defuse the denial and enable families to leverage their health to prepare for inevitable transitions.

-On May 15th, 2018, Tracey’s ground-breaking book, “Dementia Sucks: A Caregiver’s Journey With Lessons Learned” was released by Post Hill Press.
+On May 15th, 2018, Tracey’s #1 bestselling book, “Dementia Sucks: A Caregiver’s Journey With Lessons Learned” was released by Post Hill Press.
 Read more here.

 Tracey is also a professional speaker, whose programs help businesses to attract and retain the best people, most of whom are impacted by the family caregiving crisis.
 Learn more here.